The Republic of Singapore is an island state and member of the British Commonwealth.

 - other amalgamations of companies approved by the minister.

 For the new tax framework to apply, the amalgamated company must elect in writing within 90 days from the date of the amalgamation to avail itself of the tax treatment for a qualifying amalgamation.
 On election, the trade and business of all the amalgamating companies is treated as carried on in Singapore by the amalgamated company from the date of amalgamation.

 The legislation for the tax framework for qualifying corporate amalgamation includes the following provisions:

-- Alternatively, the amalgamation company can elect to take over the stock at fair value.
+- Alternatively, the amalgamation company can elect to take over the stocks at fair value.
 In this case, the amalgamated company can fully deduct the fair value and the amalgamating company is taxed on the difference between fair value and net book value.